 For an optimal sprint workout, set aside at least 15 minutes.
 Start at your own pace either outside or on the treadmill.
 Depending on your fitness level, sprint at 70% of your maximum capacity for 40 seconds and rest fo 20 seconds, or sprint for 30, rest for 30.

 Whatever cardio you choose to incorporate into your fitness routine, make sure it's something you enjoy.
 Consistency is crucial when it comes to reaching any goal, and it's much easier to keep up with your workouts when you can look forward to them and enjoy them!
+Work on your glutes with a friend to keep the laughs at a high and the squats at a low.

 "Remember, you can tone and tighten your glutes with any of these exercises, but if you really want to build and grow, you need to add in weight," said Alysia.
 Our free 4-week Booty Challenge is the perfect start.
 Download it below!
+For access to the equipment you need to grow your glutes and strengthen your body, an O2 Fitness membership is exactly what you are looking for.
+Get a free 3-day trial membership to see for yourself today and start earning your O2 reward points!